 Is The Ha Giang Loop Dangerous

 Yes.
-Tourists literally die on this loop- it is not uncommon.
-During our trip, we were passed by an ambulance and later caught word that it was a tourist riding with a tour group, who had lost his foot after being struck by a rock falling.
+Tourists die while riding the Ha Giang Loop.
+It is not uncommon.
+During our trip, we were passed by an ambulance later finding out that it was a British tourist, riding with a tour group, who had lost his foot after being struck by a landslide in Ma Pi Leng Pass.
+The first-hand account of the event sounded gruesome.
+And it’s safe to say we took things a little slower and with more caution the next day.

 In reality, the level of danger is different for each individual rider.
 The Ha Giang Loop is as dangerous as you make it.
 If you feel comfortable with the motorbike, wear safety gear, go slow, and keep level-headed and in control.
 I would say it’s a pretty standard mountain pass drive.
 If you’re going super fast, inexperienced, over-confident and not wearing a helmet then you’ll probably end up hurt, or worse.

 We were so close to calling off the adventure and finding alternative travel back to Ha Giang- but we were still more than 20km from the nearest town.
 There was no alternative other than to ride there.
 We all completed the loop successfully in the end.
-But it goes to show how extreme this loop is- it isn’t for everyone and especially not the faint-hearted.
-The geared bikes, the roads, the traffic- it all takes time to get accustomed to.
+But it goes to show how extreme this loop is.
+The geared bikes, the roads, the traffic.
+Vietnam, man!
+It all takes time to get accustomed to.

 Getting to Ha Giang